Author: Dr. Jean-Paul Rodrigue

 Where are the flying cars?
 Where are the supersonic passengers jets?
 Just around the corner…

 Throughout human history, transportation remained limited in scale and scope.
 In the two centuries since the introduction of mechanized transportation, the capacity, speed, efficiency, and geographical coverage of transport systems have improved dramatically.
-The goal to move passengers and freight faster, in greater quantities, safely and efficiently remains the core motivation to improve transport technology.
-Modes, terminals, and networks alike have been subject to remarkable changes that come into two functional aspects:
+The goal to move passengers and freight faster, in greater quantities, safely, and efficiently remains the core motivation to improve transport technology.
+Modes, terminals, and networks alike have been subject to remarkable changes that come with two functional aspects:

 - Revolutionary changes.
 Concerns an entirely new technology that creates new markets and growth opportunities for transportation and the economy.
-It often marks the obsolescence of an existing transport mode as the new mode has a substantial cost, capacity, or time benefits.
+It often marks the obsolescence of an existing transport mode as the new mode has substantial cost, capacity, or time benefits.
 Revolutionary changes tend to be rare but profound since they commonly involve the setting of entirely new networks.
 They often cannot be predicted, but it is possible to assess their potential impacts once they occur.
 Yet, in the early phase of their introduction, the potential of innovation can be exaggerated.
 This can lead to over-investments in technologies that have limited market potential and profitability.

 - Incremental (evolutionary) changes.
 Concerns the stepwise improvement of existing transport technology and operations.
 This leads to increases in productivity with more capacity, lower costs, and better performance of the involved mode or terminal.
 These changes can be the result of better-performing infrastructure and vehicles or the usage of information technologies to manage operations more effectively.
 Incremental changes are possible to extrapolate, but the rate of change they bring is difficult to assess.